matt2ology/obsidian-technical-notes/Readwise/Books/How to Build Android Apps With Kotlin.md

 category-tag: books
 source-tag: kindle
 ---
 # How to Build Android Apps With Kotlin

 ![rw-book-cover](https://m.media-amazon.com/images/I/816f9tBDLbL._SY160.jpg)

 ## Metadata
 - Author: [[Alex Forrester, Eran Boudjnah, Alexandru Dumbravan, and Jomar Tigcal]]
 - Full Title: How to Build Android Apps With Kotlin
 - Category: #books

 ## Highlights
 This book uses Android Studio, with Kotlin, to create a IMDb like app, write test, and run on virtual devices.
 Development will be learned from structuring an app, building out the UI with fragments via Jetpack Compose, fragments, and various navigation patterns.
 We will use Android's RecyclerView Class, and the library that contains it, to display large sets of data, and learn how to fetch data and images from the web.
 Then we'll learn about location services, and the permissions model before working with notifications and how to persist data.
 Utilize Android Architecture Components (AAC) to cleanly structure code and experiment with architecture patters and the benefits of dependency injection.
-Co-routines and Flow API are covered for asynchronous programming.
+Coroutines and Flow API are covered for asynchronous programming.
 After you'll learn how to publish the app on the Google Play Store.

 > What this book covers ([Location 417](https://readwise.io/to_kindle?action=open&asin=B0BVZX4JHS&location=417))